ohnotnow/cronmon/readme.md

 just no alerts are sent.
 Sysadmins can also view/edit any job or user on the system which can be useful if a job starts going 'alert crazy'.

 Users can also over-ride the email address for particular jobs.
-So maybe a spcific backup job goes to person X, a particular facility/office jobs should go to a mailing list, etc.
+So maybe a spcific backup job goes to person X, a particular facility/office jobs should go to a mailing list, etc. You can also have a 'fallback' email address which will start to get notified if a job has been alerting for a long while.

 Users can create teams and allocate jobs/users to the teams.
 This allows other members of the team to view & edit any jobs which are in their team(s).